strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 ### How to migrate from ZooKeeper to KRaft

 As today, it is expected to have users who are running ZooKeeper-based clusters but they are interested in migrating to KRaft mode as soon as possible in order to overcome all the limitations we have talked about.
-Furthermore, ZooKeeper is already considered as deprecated by the Apache Kafka community and its support will be removed with the 4.0 release later this year or early the next one.
+Furthermore, ZooKeeper is already considered as deprecated by the Apache Kafka community and its support will be removed with the 4.0 release later this year or early the next year.

 There is a manual procedure, made by several phases, to run in order to execute such a migration.
 The following content doesn't want to be an exhaustive description of the migration procedure but more an overview of how it is supposed to work.